Freeman Spogli Institute for International Studies Center on Democracy, Development, and the Rule of Law Stanford University

 Social Media in Democratic Mobilization in Egypt: New Trends

-May 20, 2011
+Friday, May 20, 2011

 12:00 PM - 1:30 PM

-Sabah Hamamou - Egyptian Activist
+• Sabah Hamamou

 A lot of ink has been spilled on the role of social media in the overthrow of the Mubarak regime in Egypt, but a lot less has been said on its role in Egypt’s future.
 The Program on Liberation Technology at the Center on Democracy, Development, and the Rule of Law will host a seminar with two prominent Egyptian activists to examine this question.
 Ahmed Salah, one of the co-founders of Kifaya, will discuss the future of technology in democratic mobilization.
 While Sabah Hamamou, a journalist who works in both traditional and new media, will comment on the role of new media in Egypt's post-revolutionary period.
 Please join us for this special discussion and rare opportunity to meet two Egyptian activists who have been at the center of the January 25th movement.